Laura Tobin

-Laura Elizabeth Tobin FRMS (born 10 October 1981) is an English broadcast meteorologist and scientist.
+Laura Elizabeth Tobin (born 10 October 1981) is an English broadcast meteorologist and scientist.
 She worked for the BBC before moving to the ITV Breakfast programme Daybreak in 2012.
 Daybreak was later replaced by Good Morning Britain in early 2014.
 Tobin currently presents the weather bulletins for the programme.

 Early life and education

 Tobin was born and raised in Northampton.
 She attended Duston Upper School, gaining A-Levels in mathematics, physics and art.
 Thereafter, she obtained a degree in physics and meteorology at the University of Reading, graduating in 2003.
 Tobin also completed a World Meteorological Organization course on climate.

 Career

 After graduation in 2003, she joined the Met Office.
 On completing her training, she was assigned in October 2004 to the Cardiff Weather Centre, where she gained experience of broadcasting on BBC Radio Wales.
 In 2005, Tobin moved to RAF Brize Norton, providing aeronautical meteorology reports and briefings to Royal Air Force transport crews and to the British Forces Broadcasting Service (BFBS).

 Tobin joined the team of BBC Weather Centre forecasters at the end of 2007, eventually regularly appearing on the BBC News channel, BBC World News, BBC Radio 5 Live and the on-demand interactive services of BBC Red Button found on digital terrestrial and digital satellite TV.
 She also regularly presented the weather for the BBC News at One on the BBC.

 On 3 September 2012, she joined the newly relaunched breakfast programme Daybreak as the weather presenter.
 On 18 July 2013, she appeared on BBC Radio 1's Innuendo Bingo.
 In April 2014, Daybreak was replaced by Good Morning Britain.
 Her first show was on 28 April 2014.
 She continues to front the weather updates on the programme.
 In November 2015, she was a contestant on a celebrity episode of The Chase.
 In 2016, she took part in the celebrity driving show Drive, hosted by Vernon Kay.

 In February 2017, Tobin broke the Guinness World Record for filling and folding 11 pancakes in 60 seconds.

 In 2018, Tobin joined 26 other celebrities and performed an original Christmas song called "Rock With Rudolph", written and produced by Grahame and Jack Corbyn.
 The song was recorded in aid of Great Ormond Street Hospital and was released digitally by the independent record label Saga Entertainment on 30 November 2018 under the artist name the Celebs.
 In 2020, during the COVID-19 crisis, Tobin rejoined the Celebs and sang the opening lyrics on the charity Christmas song called "Merry Christmas Everyone", which was released digitally on 11 December 2020 by Saga Entertainment.
 She performed with 31 other celebrities on the song to raise money for the Alzheimer's Society and Action for Children charities.

 On 28 January 2021, Tobin reported for ITV's Tonight programme.